lyestarzalt/currencies_scraper/README.md

+# Algerian Dinar scraper

-python script that fetches today's currency exchange for the Algerian Dinar.
+This script scrape the latest exchange rates for the Algerian Dinar.
+It compares the data from two sources and prints the latest one.
+I'm using it to upload the data to firestore database.